maciejskorski/ml_examples/efficient_softmax/readme.md

+# More efficient sampled softmax for TensorFlow

-This code is a simplified and more efficient implementation of sampled softmax loss for Tensorflow.
+This code is simplifies and improves the existing implementation of sampled softmax loss in TensorFlow.
 It is based on a simplified graph for forward and backward passes.
 When tested on Google Colab hardware a speedup of about 2x is observed.